JFrog (FROG)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Thankfully, JFrog’s 29.3% annualized revenue growth over the last five years was impressive.
-Its growth beat the average software company and shows its offerings resonate with customers, a helpful starting point for our analysis.
+Examining a company’s long-term performance can provide clues about its quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Luckily, JFrog’s sales grew at an impressive 28.7% compounded annual growth rate over the last five years.
+Its growth surpassed the average software company and shows its offerings resonate with customers, a great starting point for our analysis.

-Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
-JFrog’s annualized revenue growth of 23.6% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
+We at StockStory place the most emphasis on long-term growth, but within software, a half-decade historical view may miss recent innovations or disruptive industry trends.
+JFrog’s annualized revenue growth of 23.3% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.

-Looking further ahead, sell-side analysts expect revenue to grow 12.6% over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and indicates its products and services will face some demand challenges.
-At least the company is tracking well in other measures of financial health.
+Looking further ahead, sell-side analysts expect revenue to grow 15% over the next 12 months, a deceleration versus the last two years.
+Despite the slowdown, this projection is above average for the sector and implies the market sees some success for its newer products and services.

 6. Billings